dlacheta01/dlacheta01/README.md

 - 👋 Hi, I’m @dlacheta01
 - 👀 I’m interested in Blockchain and Data Science
-- 🌱 I’m currently learning Data Analytics, blockchain development, economy.
+- 🌱 I’m currently learning Data Analytics, blockchain development, finance and economy.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...